Wednesday, October 27, 2010

 According to the results, stress in their home or personal life made them physically ill in the past year and 38% said the same regarding workplace stress.
 Nearly 30% of respondents said they did not get much work done when experiencing stress.

-stress management is to the overall health of a company.
+I’ve written time an again how important stress management is to the overall health of a company.
 The cost of stress to U.S. businesses is $300 Billon per year!
 Left unchecked, it creates a cycle of dysfunction within both your employees and your organization that will spiral out of control.

 Stress management is not simply about telling someone to calm down.
-In fact, according to research done by Fulbright Scholar Angela Patmore, and described in her book
+In fact, according to research done by Fulbright Scholar Angela Patmore, and described in her book The Truth About Stress, how we handle stress in our lives will either empower us our tranquilize us.

 Patmore explains that by calming people down as a form of stress management, you “reduce their coping skills, making people more cowardly and unwilling to take up new challenges, through which they can grow in life.”